ANL-CEEESA/MIPLearn/README.md

 Installation
 ------------

-The package is currently available for Python and Pyomo.
+The package is currently available for Python and Pyomo, although a Julia+JuMP version is planned.
 It can be installed using `pip` as follows:

 ```bash
 pip install git+ssh://git@github.com/iSoron/miplearn.git